sirkapil/nehu/pages/date.md

 + There is an innocent kid, arrogant warrior, blunt writer and dirty humourous fellow in me.
 + I'm good in writing (luckily).
 So, you can expect handwritten romantic letters with chocolate bars occasionally.
 + I'm a retro type outdated fashion fellow.
 Usually, can be seen in formals.
 But, We can go for shopping of latest fashionable stuffs.
++ I'm an average boy with an average complexion and look.
+So, no girls would snatch me from you.
++ I love traditional girl for dating over modern torn jeans girl.
++ I love girl who wear less makeup for dating over girl wearing KGs of makeup.
++ I have allergy from strong smelling perfumes.
+I start sneezing with that strong smell.
+Make sure, you don't use them.
+But, you can use low concentrated deodorants.
 + I'm very short tempered.
 So, you have to take care of my anger.
 But, I cool down easily & very soon.
 + I'm not your ex.
-So, Don't expect his each and every quality in me.
+I'm different person.
+So, don't expect his each and every good quality in me.
 But, yeah you can frankly tell me all those things, i should work on.
-+ I'm an average boy with an average complexion and look.
-So, no girls would snatch me from you.
 + I may not open the door of cab for you but I'll walk vehicle side , holding your hand while I'm with you.
 + I may not respond to your call or text instantly.
 But, I'll call you as soon as i see notifications from you, no matter how much busy i'm.
 + I'm good at motivating people.
 So, you can have a motivational factor with you.